Pro-bono Online

 Is mediation time-consuming?

-The length of the mediation process varies depending on the complexity of the subject matter in dispute, but is generally more time-efficient compared to litigation for the same level of complexity.
-If the dispute is less complex and the mediation process is smooth, the parties may only need to attend one mediation session (which generally takes about one day or lesser time) to try to reach an agreement.
+The length of the mediation process varies depending on the complexity of the subject matter in dispute but is generally more time-efficient compared to litigation.
+If the dispute is not complex, the parties may only need to attend one mediation session (which generally takes about one day or less) to reach an agreement.

 How to join the Scheme?

-The Scheme is intended for property occupants and owners encountering water seepage issues.
-The parties concerned are required to use eBRAM’s ODR Platform and to conduct mediation online in accordance with the eBRAM Mediation Rules (as modified under the POM Scheme such that mediators are assigned and appointed by eBRAM and provisions relating to the cost of mediation are waived).
+The Scheme is intended for property occupants and owners encountering water seepage disputes.
+The parties concerned are required to use eBRAM’s ODR Platform and to conduct the mediation online in accordance with the eBRAM Mediation Rules.
+Under the scheme, certain eBRAM Mediation Rules were modified such as mediators are assigned and appointed by eBRAM and provisions relating to the cost of mediation are waived.

 eBRAM reserves the right of final interpretation of all details relating to the Scheme and the right to modify the Scheme at any time without prior notification.